whyamiroot/micro-todo/README.md

 # Micro TODO

-Trying to write a TODO app with micro services architecture
+Trying to write a TODO app with micro services architecture.
+I am using several technologies just for the sake of using them and getting first-hand experience with them.

 ## Installation